 Following approval of the Business Plan by the Board, the CEO recommends a range of the EPS projected in the Business Plan to be used to assess corporate performance by the Human Resources Committee.
 Each NEO also proposes individual performance objectives that support the Business Plan.
 The CEO submits his individual performance objectives directly to the Human Resources Committee and reviews the individual performance objectives for the other NEOs with the Human Resources Committee.
-The Human Resources Committee then reviews and submits the corporate and individual performance objectives for approval.
+The Human Resources Committee then reviews and submits the corporate and individual performance objectives to the Board of Directors for approval.